 Male pattern baldness is the most common type of hair loss in men.

 Male pattern baldness is related to your genes and male sex hormones.
-It usually follows a pattern of receding hairline and hair thinning on the crown, and is caused by hormones and genetic predisposition.
+It usually follows a pattern of receding hairline and hair thinning on the crown.

-Each strand of hair you have sits in a tiny hole (cavity) in the skin called a follicle.
+Each strand of hair sits in a tiny hole (cavity) in the skin called a follicle.
 Generally, baldness occurs when the hair follicle shrinks over time, resulting in shorter and finer hair.
 Eventually, the follicle does not grow new hair.
 The follicles remain alive, which suggests that it is still possible to grow new hair.

 The typical pattern of male baldness begins at the hairline in the front of the head.
 The hairline gradually moves backward (recedes) and forms an "M" shape.
 A circular area on the back of the head (vertex) often thins and expands in size over time.
 Eventually the hair becomes finer, shorter, and thinner, and creates a U-shaped (or horseshoe) pattern of hair around the sides of the head and a bald area on the back of the head.

 Exams and Tests